vatsimnetwork/vatspy-data-project/README.md

 # How Do I Verify My Account To Submit Updates?

-Please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username.
+Please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username to a.long (at) vatsim.net.
+Only authorized users from eacg Region, Division, or FIR/ARTCC will be permitted to submit updates.

 <br>